manukumarkc/Minikube_AWS_DevOps_project/README.md

 -Step4:Building of Hello-world Docker image using the Docker build command.

--Step5:Docker image is Saved in tar file in the local directory(as suggested not to publish in Docker Hub).
+-Step5:Docker image is Saved as tar file in the GitHub Artifact directory(as suggested not to publish in Docker Hub).

--Step6:Upload the tart ball into github Artifact to access every newly built latest image and retrive them when needed.
+-Step6:Upload the tar file into github Artifact to access every newly built latest image and retrive them when needed.

 **-Phase3: Kubernetes Deployment on Minikube Cluster(Inside AWS EC2 Instance).**